COVID-19 pandemic in Idaho: Timeline

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed and probable cases.
+Actual case numbers are probably higher.; ↑ Includes 40,896 nonresidents or persons from unknown counties.; ↑ July 2019 population estimate from "U.S. Census Bureau Quick Facts: Idaho".
+United States Census Bureau.
+Retrieved June 8, 2020.;

 March 2020

 On March 13, 2020, officials from the Idaho Department of Health and Welfare announced the first confirmed case of the novel coronavirus COVID-19 within the state of Idaho.
 A woman over the age of 50 from the southwestern part of the state was confirmed to have the coronavirus infection.
 She contracted the infection while attending a conference in New York City.
 Conference coordinators notified attendees that three individuals previously tested positive for the coronavirus.
 The Idahoan did not require hospitalization and was recovering from mild symptoms from her home.
 At the time of the announcement, there were 1,629 total cases and 41 deaths in the United States.
 Five days beforehand, on March 8, a man of age 54 had died of an unknown respiratory illness which his doctor had believed to be pneumonia.
 The disease was later suspected to be – but never confirmed as – COVID-19.

 On March 14, state officials announced the second confirmed case within the state.
 The South Central Public Health District, announced that a woman over the age of 50 that resides in Blaine County had contracted the infection.
 Like the first case, she did not require hospitalization and she was recovering from mild symptoms from home.
 Later on in the day, three additional confirmed cases of COVID-19 were reported in the state by three of the seven health districts in the state, which brought the confirmed total cases of coronavirus to five in Idaho.
 Officials from Central District Health announced their second confirmed case, which was a male from Ada County in his 50s.
 He was not hospitalized and was recovering at home.
 South Central Public Health reported their second confirmed case in a female that is over the age of 70 who was hospitalized.
 Eastern Idaho Public Health reported a confirmed positive case in a woman under the age of 60 in Teton County.
 She had contracted the coronavirus from contact with a confirmed case in a neighboring state; she was not hospitalized.
 The South Central Public Health District announced that a woman over the age of 50 that resides in Blaine County had contracted the infection.
 Like the first case, she did not require hospitalization and she was recovering from mild symptoms from home.